shashankumar2812/recommendation-system/README.md

 python download_dataset.py
 ```

-Run the following command to use Popularity and Item based recommedation models(based on Jaccard similarity)
+Run the following command to use Popularity and Item based recommedation models.

 ```
 python recommenders.py